Equidad en salud

 Prescription prices are determined by drug manufacturers, pharmacies and pharmacy benefits managers (PBMs).

-- The PBM negotiates discounted prices between manufacturers and pharmacies.
-This can mean savings up to 80% off the retail price of brand and generic medications.
+• The PBM negotiates discounted prices between manufacturers and pharmacies.
+When it comes to drug discount cards, they can secure savings of up to 80% off the retail price of brand and generic medications.

-- The PBM then works with marketing companies to promote the discount program.
-Search online for “discount drug cards” and you’ll find top competitors advertised first.
+• The PBM then works with marketing companies to promote the discount program.
+Search online for discount drug cards, and these marketing programs are why you’ll find top competitors advertised first.

 Where can you use drug discount cards?

 Like all businesses, pharmacies need to attract customers with competitive pricing.
 Discount card programs can drive traffic and build customer loyalty.
-But each time a discount card is used, the discount company takes a cut of the pharmacy’s profit.
+But the discount company takes a cut of the pharmacy’s profit each time a discount card is used.

 Many large pharmacy chains can afford this loss.
 But independent pharmacies sometimes lose money on the transaction.
 If you use a small family-run pharmacy, ask if they accept discount cards before filling your prescription.